aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### Will Amazon Chime SDK for JavaScript meetings work in Chrome and Firefox in iOS?

-Yes, the Chime JS SDK supports Chrome and Firefox on iOS.
+Yes, the Amazon Chime JS SDK supports Chrome and Firefox on iOS.
 Refer to the official Amazon Chime SDK Documentation for more information: https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-browsers.

 ### I notice that my clients lose audio and drop from the meeting if the Chrome browser on Android stays in background for several minutes, is that a known issue?